-This story began just as a small blurb on the blog section of the Sims 3 social site, which was limited in space and only allowed for a few photos.
+This story began just as a small blurb on the blog section of the Sims 3 social site, which were more like log entries than a story.
 I wrote the first 8 chapters on that limited space.
-The purpose was to keep a record of how each game play went, introduce the challenge to my friends and to prove I was indeed following the rules .
+The purpose was to keep a record of how each game play went, introduce the challenge to my friends and prove I was indeed following the rules .
 After posting custom memories on The Sims 3 site, friends caught on to the story and began asking for more.
 From there, I moved the story to blogspot and now here on WP.

-Thank you so very much for taking time out of your busy day to stop by and read the story.
 We start with Ian Bell, who purchases the island to start a new life.
-The challenge rules, found at the bottom of this chapter, say your sim is on a boat that sinks, however that didn’t explain how sims were able to come and go while finding a mate.
+The challenge rules, found at the bottom of this chapter, say your sim is on a boat that sinks, however that didn’t explain how sims were able to come and go from the island for the few things sims are allowed to do.
 This is the Midnight Sun Challenge story with a twist.
 In gen 2 the story moves to Samsara Isles where you will see I have relaxed a few of the rules just a tad to really progress the family.
-I hope you enjoy!
+I hope you enjoy the story!

-Standing on the land of his new home, Ian looked out at the vast expanse of water and took his first cleansing breath in what seemed a number of years.
-As far as his eyes could see in any direction, he saw no other land, no structures, no other sims.
-The silence calmed his wounded spirit and began to wash the stress from his body.
-In that moment, he let go all of the heavy weight he had been carrying with him and allowed himself to fully feel relieved from all the sadness.
-Ian was finally home at last and here he would begin to completely heal from all he had been through in the past year.
+Ian looked out at the vast expanse of water and took his first cleansing breath in what seemed a number of years.
+He closed his eyes and laid his head on the seat of the moving boat and allowed the drone of the motor to lull him into a state of meditation.
+Breathing deeply, his body began to let go all of the heavy weight of sadness he had been carrying with him for so long.
+Ian was finally on his way home at last and there he would begin to completely heal from all he had been through in the past year.

-Ian had grown up on the farm, the largest in their area, growing fruit and veggies that provided for the restaurants, food markets and residents of the town.
-He was the only child to happily married, loving parents and had grown up having just enough, and needing nothing, nor asking for anything else.
-Ian realized now that he had been existing in a small protected bubble of happiness, where life always seemed to carry on in a positive manner and death was a foreign concept.
+Ian Bell was the only child to happily married, loving parents and had grown up having just enough, and needing nothing, nor asking for anything else.
+He had grown up on the farm, the largest in their area, growing fruit and veggies that provided for the restaurants, food markets and residents of the town.
+His family was well known and loved by all that knew them and he felt content with the life he had been given and chosen.
+However, Ian realized now that he had been existing in a small protected bubble of happiness, where life always seemed to carry on in a positive manner and death was a foreign concept.
 That is, until that terrible day tragedy struck.

 Ian’s parents were about to celebrate their twenty fifth wedding anniversary and he wanted to help them do so by striking off one of their bucket list wishes.
 He treated them to a romantic hot air balloon ride over the town, sending them with a basket filled with food, chocolate and a bottle of juice.
 They set out, with the balloon attendant just after two in the afternoon and he couldn’t wait to hear how it had gone when they returned.
 They had promised to take many photos, not only of the town from above, but of each other as well.
 He remembered now having to give them a lesson on selfies which had provided an afternoon of blurry pics, and plenty of laughs before they finally understood how to hold the camera just right and click the button.

-Ian spent the afternoon they went up, picking apples and weeding his mother’s garden for her.
+Ian spent the afternoon picking apples and weeding his mother’s garden for her.
 He didn’t want either of his parents to have any work to do for the rest of the weekend.
-Shortly before four, storm clouds began rolling in, darker than he had ever seen before and he began to worry.
+Shortly before four, storm clouds began rolling in, darker than he had ever seen before and worry began to set in his mind.
 When the lightning began to strike, his worry turned to panic and he jumped into the farm truck, racing through the downtown area towards to beach where the balloon was scheduled to drop.
 He tried to search the sky as he drove, becoming more and more panicked as the lightning continued to light up the sky.
 No rain had fallen at that point, but you could see it coming off in the distance over the water.

 “What happened?”
 Ian asked the men.
 “What did you see?”